What are PIPS?

 We are the White Rose Doctoral Training Partnership (DTP) in Mechanistic Biology, which brings together the research of the world-class molecular and cellular bioscience centres at the White Rose universities of Leeds, Sheffield and York.
 The collaboration has attracted two major investments from the Biotechnology and Biological Sciences Research Council (BBSRC) which, together with additional investment from the partner universities, is currently supporting over 160 PhD studentships.

-The White Rose DTP is interested in hearing from organisations from any employment sector (including industry, business, education, media, governmental and voluntary organisations), who would be able to offer PIPS opportunities to the students.
+The White Rose DTP is interested in hearing from organisations from any employment sector – including industry, business, education, media, governmental and voluntary sector organisations/charities – who would be able to offer PIPS opportunities to our high calibre students.

 What are the benefits to the host organisation?